The NYC Department of Veterans' Services (DVS) connects LGBTQ+ veterans with services tailored to their needs.

 Discharge Service Upgrades

 DVS can connect veterans looking for discharge upgrade assistance to the United States Department of Veteran Affairs (VA), the New York State Division of Veteran Services (NYS DVS), and the City Bar Justice Center's Veterans Assistance Project.
-To learn more, visit our Discharge Service Upgrade page.
+To learn more, visit the discharge dervice upgrade assistance section of our Legal Support page.

 Every VA medical center has an LGBTQ+ Veteran Care Coordinator who can support LGBTQ+ veterans to address their health care needs.
 Learn more about the LGBTQ+ Veteran Care Coordinator at the VA NY Harbor Healthcare System.